 KATHY KELLY — Illinois, U.S. / Afghanistan

-During each of 20 trips to Afghanistan, Kathy Kelly, as an invited guest of the Afghan Peace Volunteers, has lived alongside ordinary Afghan people in a working class neighborhood in Kabul.
+Kathy Kelly is a member of World BEYOND War’s Advisory Board.
+During each of 20 trips to Afghanistan, Kathy, as an invited guest of the Afghan Peace Volunteers, has lived alongside ordinary Afghan people in a working class neighborhood in Kabul.
 She and her companions in Voices for Creative Nonviolence believe that “where you stand determines what you see.”
 In June, 2016, Kathy participated in a delegation that visited five cities in Russia, aiming to learn about Russian opinions regarding NATO exercises taking place along their border.
 Kelly has joined with activists in various regions of the U.S. to protest drone warfare by holding demonstrations outside of U.S. military bases in Nevada, California, Michigan, Wisconsin and Whiteman Air Force base in Missouri.
 In 2015, for carrying a loaf of bread and a letter across the line at Whiteman AFB she served three months in prison.
 From 1996 – 2003, Voices activists formed 70 delegations that openly defied economic sanctions by bringing medicines to children and families in Iraq.
 Kelly traveled to Iraq 27 times, during that period.
 She and her companions lived in Baghdad throughout the 2003 “Shock and Awe” bombing.
-They have also lived alongside people during warfare in Gaza, Lebanon, Bosnia and Nicaragua.
-She was sentenced to one year in federal prison for planting corn on nuclear missile silo sites (1988-89) at Whiteman Air Force Base and spent three months in prison, in 2004, for crossing the line at Fort Benning’s military training school.
-As a war tax refuser, she has refused payment of all forms of federal income tax since 1980.

 PAT ELDER — Maryland, U.S.

-Pat Elder is the author of Military Recruiting in the United States, and the Director of the National Coalition to Protect Student Privacy, an organization that works to counter the alarming militarization of America’s high schools.
+Pat Elder is a member of World BEYOND War’s Coordinating Committee.
+He is the author of Military Recruiting in the United States, and the Director of the National Coalition to Protect Student Privacy, an organization that works to counter the alarming militarization of America’s high schools.
 Elder was a co-founder of the DC Antiwar Network and a long-time member of the Steering Committee of the National Network Opposing the Militarization of Youth.
 His articles have appeared in Truth Out, Common Dreams, Alternet, L.A.
 Progressive, Sojourner’s Magazine, and U.S. Catholic Magazine.
 Elder’s work has also been covered by NPR, USA Today, The Washington Post, Aljazeera, Russia Today, and Education Week.
 Elder has crafted bills and helped to pass legislation in Maryland and New Hampshire to curtail recruiter access to student data.
 He has been instrumental in helping to convince more than a thousand schools to take steps to protect student data from recruiters.
 Elder helped to organize a successful series of demonstrations to shut down the Army Experience Center, a first-person shooter video arcade in a Philadelphia suburb.
-Pat Elder worked to pressure the UN’s Committee on the Rights of the Child to call on the Obama Administration to adhere to the Optional Protocol to the Convention on the Rights of the Child on the Involvement of Children in Armed Conflict regarding military recruiting practices in the schools.
-Elder hold a Master’s in Government from the University of Maryland and Maryland high school teacher certification.
-He lives with his wife, Nell on the St. Mary’s River in St. Mary’s City, Maryland.

 GREG HUNTER — Edmonton/Alberta